 As the name implies, Edwardian Architecture(1901-1914) is an architectural style that was popular during the reign of King Edward.
 It is less ornate than Victorian Architecture, apart from a subset – used for major buildings – known as Edwardian Baroque architecture.

 The death of Queen Victoria in January 1901 marked the end of Victorian Era.
 Her son and successor Edward VII continued to rule the kingdom.
-The Edwardian Era was the last period of British history to be named after the reigning monarch.
+After the reigning monarch, Edwardian Era was the last period of British history.

 The themes of design in the Edwardian period was a sequence of alternations that determined what the best buildings looked alike!

 Characteristics of Edwardian Architecture

 - Less ornamental than Victorian Architecture

 - Extensive rustication(usually more on ground floor) running into voussoirs of arched openings

 - Redbrick work exteriors

 - central taller tower-like element creating a lively rooftop silhouette